dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/growing/expectations/onboarding/sr_eng_onboarding.md

     1. Today, we are guessing what objects **might be installed** and only cropping those.
 These will likely be bad guesses and it should be safer to just crop everything for every scan - assuming it’s fast enough and cheap enough.
 2. Code Reviews: start reviewing all C++ PRs (alignment, matcher in particular).
 3. Hiring: lead one interview with [MANAGER] shadowing.
 [Done]
 4. Write up a 4-week summary of [COMPANY] engineering (technical and non-technical).
-Email it to [eng-all@doxel.ai](mailto:eng-all@doxel.ai) for comments.
+Email it to [REDACTED] for comments.
-    2. What are we doing well?
+    1. What are we doing well?
     3. What should we improve?

-# Appendix

-You might find it useful to read my 30-day onboarding guide here: [https://docs.google.com/document/d/1NI8h_pLK-7rPaOCHTVhOHO3F7pCbKRvQ33lWJ7JqcrY/edit#heading=h.33f9xmi5v0w0](https://docs.google.com/document/d/1NI8h_pLK-7rPaOCHTVhOHO3F7pCbKRvQ33lWJ7JqcrY/edit#heading=h.33f9xmi5v0w0)